Analyticsphere/flatteningRequests/queryGenerators/README.md

 -   ***flatM2_WL-dev.txt*** - A query for the dev environment.
 -   ***flatM2_WL-stg.txt*** - A query for the stage environment.
 -   ***flatM2_WL-prod.txt*** -A query for the dev environment.

-These query generators and the associated input files were originally written by Warren Lu and are now maintained by Jake Peters.

 ### Current Workflow